onsotiL/School_District_Analysis/README.md

 #### When the ninth graders scores for Thomas High School were replaced, it resulted in the following:

 - Overall passing percentages for Thomas High School decreased
-- The average scores of Thomas High School for math and reading increased by
 - The overall passing percentage decreased by 0.1% for the spending per students in the range of $630-644
 - Thomas high school remains in the top five of all Charter Schools.